In the past, I’ve talked about 12 reasons you’re poor. The tone of that post was understandably unhappy.

 Be flexible.
 Have an open mind.
 Accepting new ideas will put you ahead of the pack.
 And if you’re not the lead dog, the view never changes.

 Thinking, acting, and doing just like everyone else will yield the same results that everyone else is getting.
 Be creative in your deal-finding.
-I wrote last year about two unusual people to add to your real estate team.
+I wrote awhile ago about two unusual people to add to your real estate team.

 Another tip for finding deals?
 Tell absolutely everyone you know what you do.
 Not only can this help you find a good deal, this can also help you find deal partners, funding, contractors, etc.